Breastfeeding your baby

 Early on, you are encouraged to breastfeed frequently, whenever your baby fusses or seems hungry.
 Your baby will help guide you in the amount of milk and frequency with which they drink, as your breasts make more milk in response to your baby’s sucking.
 The more milk the baby consumes, the more milk you make.
 A baby’s stomach is about the size of his clenched fist, so he will need to breastfeed little and often.

-Also there are signs of whether you baby is getting enough:
+Also, there are signs of whether your baby is getting enough:

 - They are breastfeeding frequently, at least 8 times in 24 hours, though babies often feed more frequently than this.